Teaching Online

 Interested in Teaching Online?

-ignatius on a laptop
+Illustration of St. Ignatius typing on a laptop

 Good teaching is good teaching, whether it happens in courses that are face-to-face, web-facilitated, hybrid or fully online.
 The difference in teaching online is that digital components require careful planning, and fully-online courses take a considerable amount of time to produce the kind of high-touch student learning experience we expect at Seattle University.
 Below are some ways you can explore teaching online through CDLI.

-All online courses (synchronous or asynchronous) must pass CDLI review in order to be offered beginning in Fall quarter 2023.
+All online courses (synchronous or asynchronous) must pass CDLI review in order to be offered beginning in Fall Quarter 2023.
 If you're interested in developing a new online course, start here.

 Faculty are sometimes assigned to teach a fully online course that was designed and certified by another instructor.
 We call this process “course facilitation.”
 Teaching an online course built by another faculty member can sometimes require a bit of training and orientation, so CDLI is here to help.